It should come as no surprise that tobacco users pay higher life insurance rates.

-It’s a well-known truth that smokers pay higher life insurance rates.
-The health risks of smoking have been well documented and insurance companies protect themselves from this higher risk by increasing rates for tobacco users.
-Failure to disclose your smoking habits to your insurance company when you apply for a life insurance policy constitutes fraud, and could result in your policy being cancelled or a claim being denied.
-But what happens when you start after you have already taken out a policy?
+A life insurance policy provides your beneficiaries with a specific amount of money outlined in that policy should you die.
+Failure to disclose your smoking habits to an insurer when you apply for a life insurance policy constitutes fraud.
+It could result in your policy being cancelled or a claim being denied.
+But what happens if you start smoking after you have already taken out a policy?

-What Constitutes a Smoker For Insurance Purposes?
+What Constitutes a Smoker for Insurance Purposes?

-When filling out a life insurance application, you will be asked about your tobacco use within a certain period of time prior to the application, commonly 6 to 12 months.
-Any level of nicotine use during that time period will classify you as a tobacco user for life insurance purposes.
+When filling out a life insurance application, you will be asked about tobacco use within a specified period, which is commonly six to 12 months.
+Any level of nicotine use during that time will classify you as a tobacco user for life insurance purposes.

 Should you start smoking after your life insurance policy has been approved and issued, it is difficult for your insurance company to find out.
 There are some situations, however, in which you will find yourself facing some difficulty as a result.

-Smoking and Term Life Insurance
+How Smoking Affects Term Life Insurance Policies

 Term policies, on the other hand, expire or renew, and a new medical exam is often required to continue or obtain more coverage.
-This medical exam and questionnaire is designed to uncover any changes in your health status since you first took out a policy, including taking up smoking.
-Nicotine tests can show evidence of smoking.
+The medical exam and questionnaire are designed to uncover any changes in your health status since you first took out a policy, including taking up smoking.
+A urine test can show evidence of nicotine use.